wearefuturegov/march-hack-day/README.md

 A [Next.js](https://nextjs.org/) app with [Prisma](https://www.prisma.io/).
 It follows Rails-like CRUD patterns for familiarity.

+- `prisma/prisma.schema` overlaps with Rails' models and migrations.
+Some database-level validations (unique constraints and so on) can be defined here
+- `pages/api` contains API endpoints that are conceptually similar to Rails controller actions.
+- Everything else in `pages` is the view layer, which, in a React app, is where most functionality tends to be.
+Some include `getServerSideProps` functions that may either call API endpoints or the database directly to populate data pages need.

 ## Developing

 You need Node and npm installed.